Samsung MWC 2021: how to watch the virtual Galaxy Session event

 Opting to hold a virtual event rather than traipse to Barcelona for MWC 2021, Samsung is holding its Galaxy session event today, June 28.
 The event kicks off at 7:15PM CET which is 10.15AM PT/ 1.15PM ET/ 6.15PM BST.
 If you're in Australia, it's a super early one for you – 3.15AM AEST June 29.

 You can watch the Galaxy MWC event over on Samsung Newsroom or Samsung's YouTube channel.
-But we'll make it easier for you and embed the livestream above as soon as it's available.
+We've made it easy for you and embedded the link to the livestream above, which will go live in a few short hours.

 Samsung MWC event 2021: what to expect